ypid/event-processing-framework/README.md

 * `__.enabled_preprocessors.syslog_lax` if set to false, will write parse failures and parse warnings to the document.

+## When to write unit tests vs. integration tests?

+Every module should have one integration test.
+If the module only produces a small number of fields, every other code path of the module should be tested with unit tests.
+If the module produces a large number of fields from a structured log, practical aspects of not having to copy/format lots of asserts get more important and integration tests should be preferred.

 ## Pipeline errors and warnings